The Best Drawing Tablets For Beginners

 ♥All this info I obtained when trying to hunt down a new replacement pen, lol.

-There’s a lot of high approval ratings for the Wacom series in general but if you’re looking for a more up to date Wacom there are some other options that may fit the bill.
+There’s a lot of high approval ratings for the Wacom series in general but if you’re looking for a more up to date Wacom than the Graphire, there are some other options that may fit the bill.